Reading Terminal

-The Reading Terminal (/ˈrɛdɪŋ/ RED-ing) is a complex of buildings that includes the former Reading Company main station located in the Market East section of Center City in Philadelphia, Pennsylvania, United States.
-It comprises the Reading Terminal Headhouse, Trainshed, and Market.
+The Reading Terminal (/ˈrɛdɪŋ/ RED-ing) is a complex of buildings that includes the former Reading Company main railroad station located in the Market East section of Center City Philadelphia, Pennsylvania, United States.
+It comprises the Reading Terminal Headhouse, Trainshed, and Reading Terminal Market (known for its farmers market and the presence of Pennsylvania Dutch food vendors).

 History

 Construction

 In 1889, the Philadelphia and Reading Railway decided to build a train depot, passenger station, and company headquarters on the corner of 12th and Market Streets.
 The move came eight years after the Pennsylvania Railroad opened its Broad Street Station several blocks away at 15th and Market Streets, and one year after the Baltimore and Ohio Railroad opened its 24th Street Station at 24th and Chestnut Streets.

 The chosen location was occupied by an open-air market that had been in continuous operation since 1853.
 After loud complaints and much negotiation, the railroad agreed to purchase the markets for $1 million and move them to a new structure: the Reading Terminal Market, located to the rear (north) of the headhouse at 12th and Filbert Streets.
 This required the trainshed and all of its tracks to be constructed one story above street level, with trains entering and exiting the station via the Reading Viaduct and Ninth Street Branch.